-How come a speed test tells me that my site is slower with UXtweak RePlay installed?
+Why does a speed test tell me that my site is slower with UXtweak RePlay installed?

 There exists a number of performance testing tools that can help you understand how pages on your website are loaded.
-These tools can be extra useful for optimizing the page load on your website and we strongly encourage that you to use them.
-However, it can be difficult to tell when something is or isn't an issue, so here's a few things to keep in mind.
+These tools can be extra useful for optimizing the page load on your website, and we strongly encourage you to use them.
+However, it can be difficult to tell when something is or isn't an issue, so here are a few things to keep in mind.

 Using webpagetest.org, we generated a report on what page load on a website with and without the use of the RePlay data collector looks like.
 Inside these reports, you can find the information about when the page first becomes interactive and when the page is fully loaded (meaning, all of its assets including scripts, stylesheets and images).

 Without RePlay, a page was interactive in just above 1.3 seconds.
-The document was completely loaded in little above 3.1 seconds.
+The document was completely loaded in a little over 3.1 seconds.
 Here's an example of a page without the UXtweak collector script: